DavidDock/ElephantMouseMonkey/README.md

 This is a variation of 'Rock' 'Paper' 'Scissor' with additional features designed to keep children entertained.

-There is an informative multiple choice question to start with  and a choice of background image for the game area 'destination'.
+There is a multiple choice question to start with and a choice of background for the game area.

 You can choose an 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.